LFelipeP/LFelipeP/README.md

 ## About Me

-I'm 18 years old, Program since I was 14 , Currently interning as a back-end developer.
+I'm 18 years old, Program since I was 14 , Currently working as a mid-level back-end developer.

 ### Programmer Skills